yanzhenxing123/Notes/README.md

-This repository is some of my life essays and study notes
+Here are my study notes.